whi7ehusky/CleanedUpFlipper/ReadMe.md

 ## Cleaned up Playground (and dump) of stuff I forked for the Flipper Zero.
-This is my attempt to clean up a bit more of the project for myself and the scripts I would use.
+I've been working on cleaning up more of the project for myself and the scripts I plan to use.
+Please refer to the original repository for additional information.
-Please refer to the original repo for additional info.
+I have removed non-US-based stores from the SubGHz group, such as 17 Sortir, as well as files not relevant to the Southeast US.
+Additionally, I've removed out-of-band files that could potentially damage the transmitter.